Building my Website!

 Ok(html)

-this iterates over the highlights, and spits out the colored source code.
+This iterates over the highlights, and outputs out the colored source code.

 <pre><code class="language-rust"><span class="keyword">fn</span> <span class="function">main</span><span class="punctuation">(</span><span class="punctuation">)</span> <span class="punctuation">{</span>